 In Season 2's "Prodigal", Lucas Luthor figures out that Lionel is faking his blindness, and decides to test it by tossing a billiard ball at him.
 Lionel angrily snaps "What the hell are you doing?
 You could've killed me!"
 With a billiard ball?
 Sure, it could have left a nasty bruise for a while (then again, Lucas knew that Lionel would dodge it since he was faking blindness), and sure, Lucas was a Jerkass, but it's rather hard to imagine that that ball was any real threat to Lionel.
 Nevertheless, the scene is still pretty awesome because of the revelation involved and Lucas's ability to outwit the Magnificent Bastard.

-Rescued from the Scrappy Heap: To a few fans, Lana's timely arrival in Bride did this, but most people still reviled her, judging by the positive reaction when it was announced that she wouldn't be Back for the Finale.
+To a few fans, Lana's timely arrival in "Bride" did this.
 For many, Chloe's Break the Cutie storyline in Season 3 did this for her character (many had found her obsession with Clark to be bordering on Stalker with a Crush in Season 2), although granted she had always had a strong fanbase.

 Clark and Lana, non-stop.
-Even when she was gone from the show and came back, the plot came back around just as Lois and Clark began to get to know each other, and Clark seemingly forgot his developing feelings for Lois in favor of running back to Lana, despite the fact that the Clana relationship had been a consistently unhealthy one.
+Even when she was gone from the show and came back, the plot came back around just as Lois and Clark began to start falling for each other, and Clark seemingly forgot his developing feelings for Lois in favor of running back to Lana.
+By the end, even Kristin Kreuk had had enough, and refused to reprise the character.

 Lionel Luthor was nosainteither, but once again, there's a strong tendency (especially among Lex fans) to turn him into pure evil in fanfics, complete with Sexual Abuse.